dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

                           facet_wrap(~ int_col) + theme_bw()
 ```

-#### Which are those countries and what kind of mammals do they have?
+#### Which are those international countries and what kind of mammals do they have?
 <figure>
 	<a href="/images/mammal/bar1.png"><img src="/images/mammal/bar1.png"></a>
 </figure>
-Bats are the most popular guys in collections and the US is the winner.
+Bats are the most popular species in collections and the US is the winner.

 ```r
 ### bar graph by country and order collected